 Yes, but guests must be included during registration using Guest Registration.
 A guest registration only includes: Welcome reception, Bellwether Finalists Recognition reception and Bellwether Awards Luncheon.

-Do I have to be registered for the Assembly in order to book a hotel room at the Hilton Walt Disney World, Orlando, FL?
+Do I have to be registered for the Assembly in order to book a hotel room at the Hilton Palacio Del Rio in San Antonio, TX?

 No, but we strongly recommend booking your hotel room as early as possible.
 Special room rates are available for a limited time.
 The cut off date to reserve a room is December 22nd, 2016.
 Click here to book NOW!
 For reservations by phone, please ask for the “CCF” block to ensure access to the group rate.